The Beach at Adventure Landing: History

-The Beach began development in December 1984, since its opening in 1985, The Beach has remained a privately owned and operated facility by the Bunnel Hill Developmental Company.
+The Beach began development in December 1984, since its opening in 1985, The Beach remained a privately owned and operated facility by the Bunnel Hill Developmental Company.
 Although it does not always reveal exact numbers, The Beach averages 300,000 visitors per year.
-Since the early 2000s, The Beach has featured local DJ's on Tuesday nights during the summer for their Club Aqua Splash teen night.
+Since the early 2000s, The Beach would feature local DJs on Tuesday nights during the summer for their Club Aqua Splash teen night.

 The Beach announced on March 9, 2012, that the park would not reopen for the 2012 season.
 Ralph Vilardo Jr., spokesperson for The Beach Waterpark, released a statement saying, “We have been proud to provide entertainment and employment to Southwest Ohioans for more than 27 years.
 Like many businesses these days, we had to make the difficult decision to close after concluding that further investment to support the business cannot be justified.”
 Those who had purchased 2012 season passes were offered discounts and passes to other local attractions, such as Kings Island and the Cincinnati Zoo.
 A lawsuit was filed by Ohio Attorney General Mike DeWine in response to hundreds of complaints that the proposed substitutions were inadequate.

 Adventure Holdings LLC, parent company of the Adventure Landing amusement park chain based in Florida, announced plans to lease The Beach Waterpark and rename it to The Beach at Adventure Landing.
 On March 6, 2013, the park was officially sold to National Retail Properties LP, an affiliate of Adventure Holdings LLC, for $3 million.
 The company held a job fair later that month to hire 500 employees and invested $5 million in renovations to the park, which reopened to the public on May 18, 2013.

 In Fall 2019, it was reported that The Beach was put up for sale via Anchor Associates, with the future of the water park unknown after the end of the 2019 season.
 Around December, Adventure Holdings filed for their own bankruptcy, making additional doubt of the Beach's future status.

-In September 2022, the property was sold to Patrick Madden, an Lexington attorney & developer, who decided to keep the water park permanently closed.
+In September 2022, the property was sold to Patrick Madden, a Lexington attorney & developer, who decided to keep the water park permanently closed.